ConPaaS-team/conpaas/docs/userguide.rst

 Most operations in ConPaaS can be done using the ConPaaS frontend, which gives a Web-based interface to the system.
-The front-end allows users to register, create services, upload code and data to the services, and configure each service.
+The front-end allows users to register (directly with ConPaaS or through an external Identification Provider at Contrail), create services, upload code and data to the services, and configure each service.

 -  The Dashboard page displays the list of services currently active in the system.